ietf-tools/xml2rfc/README.txt

        <?rfc include='file'?>

    'xml2rfc' will consult the $XML_LIBRARY environment variable for a search path of where to look for files.
 (If this envariable isn't set, the directory containing the file that contains the include-file directive is used.)

+Rose                                                            [Page 7]

+README                       xml2rfc v1.24                    April 2004

    You can also have 'xml2rfc' set this envariable directly, by creating a file called ".xml2rfc.rc" in the directory where your main file is,